mappum/tmsp/doc.md

 dummy
 ```

-and in another window, start tendermint:
+and in another window, start Tendermint:

 ```
 tendermint node